-But what if I told you there was a war so short that if you ordered a pizza when the first shot was fired, it wouldn’t have arrived by the time it was all over?
+What if I told you there was a war so short that if you ordered a pizza when the first shot was fired, it wouldn’t have arrived by the time it was all over?

 The Zanzibar Archipelago lies just off the coast of east Africa, south of the Somali Sea.
 For centuries, it was one of the key hubs providing access to goods and resources from the African interior, attracting merchants from Europe, the Middle East and India to trade for cloves, raffia, palm oil, ivory… and slaves.

-At the start of the 19th century Zanzibar was a province of the Sultanate of Oman.
+At the start of the Nineteenth Century Zanzibar was a province of the Sultanate of Oman.
 In 1856, however, the Sultan split his kingdom between his two heirs, with one inheriting Oman’s territory on the Arabian peninsula, and the other inheriting Oman’s overseas possessions.
 The newly-minted Sultan of Zanzibar, Majid bin Said, wasted no time consolidating his power by doubling down on his country’s most valuable export, slaves.

 For six years sultans came and went, but the status quo remained in place.
 Then, shortly before noon on August 25, 1896, Sultan Hamad bin Thuwaini passed away suddenly.
 Hamad had been extremely pro-British and anti-slavery, which is almost certainly why he was poisoned by Khalid bin Barghash, his extremely anti-British and pro-slavery cousin.
 Khalid wasted no time making his play for the throne, immediately mustering his forces and moving into the royal palace.

-The self-proclaimed Sultan ignored the warning and continued to marshal troops.
+The self-proclaimed Sultan ignored the warning and continued to marshal his troops.
 Soon he had gathered some 2,800 men-at-arms in the palace, including a thousand-strong palace guard under the command of Captain Saleh, 700 askari soldiers who left British employ to side with the new Sultan, and a thousand enthusiastic civilians eager to throw off the British yoke.
-The palace armory was raided to arm his makeshift militia with rifles, a handful of Maxim and Gatling guns, and a few 17th-century bronze cannon in need of serious maintenance.
+The palace armory was raided to arm this makeshift militia with rifles, a handful of Maxim and Gatling guns, and a few 17th-century bronze cannon in need of serious maintenance.

 He also managed to take complete control of the Zanzibari navy.
 This sounds impressive until you realize that the entire navy consisted of exactly one ship, the HHS Glasgow.
 It was an exact duplicate of a top-of-the-line British frigate… albeit a top-of-the line wooden frigate from the 1830s.
 A previous sultan had commissioned her as a pleasure craft and never used her, so she had lain at anchor for almost twenty years.
 She was furnished with seven nine-pound guns and a Gatling gun, both gifts from Queen Victoria, which provided additional armaments Khalid badly needed.
 Though it should be noted that the British were not exactly gifting foreign potentates weapon systems which they themselves could not already defeat.

 Cave and Mathews weren’t sitting still, either.
-They quickly reached out to the other consulates to get them to deny recognition to the new sultan, and continued to send messages to Khalid asking him to stand down.
+They reached out to the other consulates and persuaded them to deny recognition to the new sultan, and continued to send messages to Khalid asking him to stand down.
 To back up their demands they had the assistance of a cruiser and a gunboat, the HMS Philomel and the HMS Thrush, which would be joined later in the day by a second gunboat, the HMS Sparrow.
 On land they had 900 well-trained Zanzibari askaris under the command of Lieutenant Arthur Edward Harrington Raikes, along with some 150 marines transferred from the naval vessels to supplement their forces.